erithion/vocabulary-predict/eval_scripts/README.md

     * gamma = 0.01;

 * Words for tests were sampled uniformly
-* Bigger values of gamma give better learning curve, but worse prediction of new words (generalisation) which was the key goal
+* Bigger values of gamma give better learning curve, but worse prediction of neighboring words (generalisation) which was the key goal

     * Example
 ```